 10. Kristin Lavransdatter by Sigrid Undset: This three-part saga by Norwegian author Sigrid Undset won the Nobel prize for literature and is one of the finest works you will ever read with a female protagonist rarely paralleled.
 Kristin is an amazingly human character with as much depth as any female literary character I have encountered.
 Her spiritual journey is fascinating and the saga is set in 14th century Scandanavia which makes it way more awesome to my medieval-loving heart.
 However, there are some sexual themes which might make it inappropriate for younger girls.
 Absolutely worth reading and discussing.

 At three months, I don’t think Baby Lucy is ready to dive into these, yet.
 In the mean time, this mama will be praying lots of rosaries.
 Anybody else have so many more worries about raising a girl?

 Did I leave anything out?
 What are your recommendations?
 Any advice on how to raise strong, capable, intelligent, compassionate, confident women?
 I’m all ears…

-If you enjoyed this post, consider following me on Bloglovin’, Feedly, or subscribe via email with the buttons on the left sidebar.
+If you’re new here and you enjoyed this post, consider following me on Bloglovin’, Feedly, or subscribe via email with the buttons on the right sidebar.
 You can also follow me on Facebook, Twitter (@haleycarrots), Pinterest (haleyofcarrots), or my personal favorite, Instagram (haleycarrots).
 I love connecting with my wonderful readers!
 And if you’d like to read more of my posts, try starting with the most popular posts.